Opinion | Trump’s violent political rhetoric is metastasizing in the Republican Party

 Ms. Rogers, who has outstripped almost every other candidate for state office in Arizona in fundraising and social media followers, was censured by the Republican-led state Senate for promoting violence — although only after the resolution was watered down to remove a reference to her rhetoric “inciting general racial and religious discrimination.”

-That was encouraging.
+That she was reprimanded was encouraging.
 At the same time, Republican Gov. Doug Ducey dragged his feet before finally applauding Ms. Rogers’s censure, and the state GOP chairwoman, Kelli Ward, has been mum.

 Those are not isolated examples.
 Mr. Trump was reported to have been “delighted” by actual violence — his rioting supporters breaching the Capitol on Jan.
 6 last year.
 And when Rep. Paul A. Gosar (Ariz.) tweeted an anime video doctored to portray him killing Rep. Alexandria Ocasio-Cortez (D-N.Y.), just two fellow Republicans voted for a resolution to censure him in the House of Representatives.